CurriculumNot what you expect...

 - Nutrition & Health

-Through a developing partnership, LoSU students will all take part in 2 week-long marine research and learning trips each year.
+Through a developing partnership, LoSU students will all take part in one to two week-long marine research and learning trips each year.
 We feel it is important to understand the global impacts of agriculture.
 Everything we do on the farm, impacts the watersheds and ocean in some way.
 Developing an awareness of the ocean, its life and connection back to us and the land is important in keeping a global perspective on human activity.
 We are fortunate to have ocean research field stations and learning programs in fairly close proximity.

 LoSU students and staff are required to take our bi-annual first aid training course taught by the folks at MEDIC SOLO out of Charlottesville.
 This is a two day disaster and wilderness first aid and CPR class with two year certification.